LucasPickering/relay-query-wrapper/README.md

 // FilmList.tsx
 // Omitting component definition from the basic example...

-export default withQuery<queriesProblemQuery, Props, "filmConnectionKey">({
+export default withQuery<queriesProblemQuery, Props, "filmsConnectionKey">({
   // The query that will populate this
   query: filmListQuery,
   // Omitting other fields from the basic example...